Federal Tax Debt Resolution in Oakland, Macomb, & Wayne Counties

 case against the IRS, and assist you with many different types of federal

 tax resolution services.
-The Oakland County tax controversy attorney at
+The Oakland County tax resolution specialist

-The Law Offices of Stuart Lee Sherman, PC has helped numerous clients
+at Stuart Lee Sherman, P.C. has helped numerous clients with various types

-with various types of tax debt, and has successfully resolved many clients'
+of tax debt, and has successfully resolved many clients' tax debt

-tax debt issues.
-From filing petitions in the tax court to configuring
+issues.
+From filing petitions to configuring installment agreements, our

 Types of Federal Tax Debt Resolutions